ouspg/CompSec/Lab5_ChipWhisperer/README.md

 #### Hardware
 In order for you to complete this lab you need a ChipWhisperer board + a target board.
 Boards are available at lab session and most likely you have to tasks in groups of 2 or 3.
 You can discuss with course assistants about lending the hardware after the lab session.
 It is also possible to lend hardware if you want to do ChipWhisperer related experiments as your coursework.
 Notice that there is also some tasks which do not require you to have hardware if you can get recorded traces from somewhere else.

+#### Hardware connections to be made when using it
+* Connect ChipWhisperers and target boards "*Measure*" ports using SMA cable.
+* If you are doing task 4 (glitching) also connect "*Glitch*" ports
+* Connect the serial cable between boards
+* Connect micro-usb to the board and your computer

 #### Software
 * We suggest that you use preconfigured virtual machine image of this laboratory exercise.
 It has everything installed and all scripts set ready.
 * If you do not want to do that, you may download clean image from manufacturer [by following these instructions](https://wiki.newae.com/Installing_ChipWhisperer).
 After that clone this reposity and get setup scripts from scripts folder.